d20daggeranddie-cmd/Dagger-Die/README.md

 From the Resources dropdown on the landing page:

 - **Download target stencil (SVG)** — SVG file for painting D20 targets onto log rounds
-- **Open target face (projector)** — Opens a separate window to display the target on a projector or second screen.
-The window enforces a square aspect ratio when resized to keep the target properly scaled.
+- **Open target face (projector)** — Opens a separate window to display the D20 target on a projector or second screen.
+Also available in-game via the gear menu (Dynamic Target).
+Syncs with the game via BroadcastChannel — highlights rolled zones (gold) and claimed hits (green).
+Scales smoothly to any window size.

 ## Hosting on GitHub Pages